World Series: Boycott of 1904

+Emergence of formal Series rules

 During the winter of 1904–1905, however, feeling the sting of press criticism, Brush had a change of heart and proposed what came to be known as the "Brush Rules", under which the series were played subsequently.
 One rule was that player shares would come from a portion of the gate receipts for the first four games only.
 This was to discourage teams from fixing early games in order to prolong the series and make more money.
 Receipts for later games was split among the two clubs and the National Commission, the governing body for the sport, which was able to cover much of its annual operating expense from World Series revenue.
 Most importantly, the now-official and compulsory World Series matches were operated strictly by the National Commission itself, not by the participating clubs.

 With the new rules in place and the National Commission in control, McGraw's Giants made it to the 1905 Series and beat the Philadelphia Athletics four games to one.
-Since then the Series has been held every year except 1994, when it was canceled due to a players' strike.
+Since then the Series has been held every year except 1994, when it was canceled by a players' strike.
 The name of the event, initially known as the World's Championship Series, was gradually shortened in common usage to "World's Series" and, by the 1930s, to "World Series".